Marion County Court Records

 Common Civil Case Types

-Records are available for a wide range of civil proceedings, including:
+Records are generally available for a wide range of civil proceedings, including:

 Requesting Civil Records

-To request copies of civil court documents, individuals can visit the appropriate clerk’s office in person, submit a written request by mail, or use available online tools.
+To get copies of civil court documents, visit the appropriate clerk's office in person, submit a written request by mail, or use available online tools.
 Certified copies require payment of the applicable per-page fee.
-When submitting requests by mail, include the case number or names of the parties, specify the documents needed, enclose payment, and provide a return envelope.
+When mailing a request, include the case number or names of the parties, specify the documents needed, enclose payment, and provide a return envelope.

 Marion County Family Court Records